Data stored in Object Storage is automatically transferred to Archive Storage for retention and can be easily restored when needed.

 To delete unused version files, follow the steps below.

-- Click the Archive Storage menu on the Service Home page.
-Go to the Archive Storage list page.
+- On the Service Home page, click the Archive Storage menu.
+You will be taken to the Archive Storage list page.

-- Archive Storage list page, click the resource to view the version list.
-Archive Storage details page will be opened.
+- Archive Storage List page, click the resource to view the version list.
+You will be taken to the Archive Storage Details page.

-- Archive Storage Details on the page Folder List Click the tab.
+- On the Archive Storage Details page, click the Folder List tab.

-- Click the More > Version Management button of the file whose version file you want to delete.
-The version list popup opens.
+- Click the More > Version Control button of the file whose version file you want to delete.
+The version list popup will open.

-- Click the More > Delete button for the version file to be deleted.
+- Click the More > Delete button for the version file you want to delete.
 The version file will be removed from the version list.

-- After selecting all version files to delete, you can click the Delete button at the top of the list to delete them all at once.
+- After selecting all version files to delete, click the Delete button at the top of the list to delete them all at once.

-- Recovery can be performed on a per-file basis, and even after recovery, data stored in Archive Storage is not deleted.
+- Recovery can be performed on a per-file basis, and the data stored in Archive Storage is not deleted after recovery.

-- When restoring the Archive file, select the bucket and folder of the Object Storage and restore to that location.
-Before starting the restoration, first verify the Object Storage you want to restore.
+- When restoring an archive file, select the bucket and folder in Object Storage and restore to that location.
+Before starting the restoration, first verify the Object Storage you intend to restore.

 Recover from folder list